Glossary TermApril 20, 2024

 • Stop loss: $28,800

-Pro tip: Stop losses are like eject buttons.
-Use them before the plane crashes, not after.
+Pro tip: Stop losses are like ejection seats.
+Use them BEFORE the plane crashes, not after.

-Wrong: Opening 10 leveraged positions with your entire account
+Wrong: Open 10 leveraged positions with your entire account

-Right: Never risking more than 1-2% of your account per trade
+Right: Never risk more than 1-2% of your account per trade

 Example: